 What do vegans value?

-- If it’s less suffering, should I give away all my possessions and devote my life to doing good?
+• If it’s less suffering, should I sell all my possessions, donate the money and devote my life to doing good?

-What about wild animal suffering, should we kill all predatory animals, should capture and protect all aimals that would suffer otherwise? the answer to all of these seems to be no. But if we really value less suffering then we can’t just ignore suffering of wild animals just because it’s “natural”, remember natural doesn’t mean good.
+What about wild animal suffering?
+Should we kill all predatory animals, should we capture and protect all animals that would suffer otherwise?
+The answer to all of these seems to be no. But if we really value less suffering then we can’t just ignore suffering of wild animals just because it’s “natural”, remember natural doesn’t mean good.
 Children getting bone cancer is also natural but it’s not good.

 I have more research to do on these topics.